Eleazar19/Personal-Financial-Behavior-Cash-Flow-Analysis/README.md

 ### Key value delivered includes

--	Improved Financial Visibility
-The analysis clearly showed where money was going, when spending pressures occur, and how expenses evolve across months, helping identify hidden financial patterns that are not obvious from a bank statement alone.
+-	Improved Financial Visibility: The analysis clearly showed where money was going, when spending pressures occur, and how expenses evolve across months, helping identify hidden financial patterns that are not obvious from a bank statement alone.

--	Identification of Risky Spending Behavior
-The project uncovered end-of-month spending spikes linked to income inflows, highlighting paycheck-to-paycheck behavior and lack of financial buffer.
+-	Identification of Risky Spending Behavior: The project uncovered end-of-month spending spikes linked to income inflows, highlighting paycheck-to-paycheck behavior and lack of financial buffer.

--	Cash Flow Stability Assessment
-Monthly net cash flow evaluation revealed periods of surplus and deficit, enabling an understanding of why balance growth remained stagnant despite occasional positive months.
+-	Cash Flow Stability Assessment: Monthly net cash flow evaluation revealed periods of surplus and deficit, enabling an understanding of why balance growth remained stagnant despite occasional positive months.

--	Actionable Financial Guidance
-Insights were translated into practical recommendations such as expense prioritization, structured budgeting, and creation of a financial safety net to improve long-term stability.
+-	Actionable Financial Guidance: Insights were translated into practical recommendations such as expense prioritization, structured budgeting, and creation of a financial safety net to improve long-term stability.

--	Data-Driven Decision Support
-The project demonstrates how analytical methods can guide smarter financial planning rather than relying on assumptions or intuition.
+-	Data-Driven Decision Support: The project demonstrates how analytical methods can guide smarter financial planning rather than relying on assumptions or intuition.